ArduPilot/ardupilot_wiki/copter/source/docs/frame-type-configuration.rst

 Next select the frame "Type" for your vehicle.
 The default type is **X**.

-For Tricopters, Y6, Traditional Helicopters, SingleCopters and CoaxCopters the frame type is ignored.
+For Tricopters, Y6, Traditional Helicopters, Bicopters, SingleCopters and CoaxCopters the frame type is ignored.

 Motor Order Diagrams
 ====================